Mooophy/CLRS/ch02/README.md

  * For worst case, `theta(n)`

 ##Ex2.2-4
-Not sure about this question.Perhaps a precheck can be carried out to see if the input is desired or not.
+Not sure about this question.Perhaps a precheck can be carried out to see if the input is desired already.